Bose QuietComfort 35 II Headphones: Bose QC35 II reviews, price and features

 They have a simple and pragmatic black or silver design.
 They convey style and elegance.
 Perhaps that's why we've seen them attached to the head of more than one executive who is constantly on the road.

 The Bose QC 35 ii headphones are made of plastic, although the cups are reinforced with stainless steel.
-They’re not as stylish as helmets that come with aluminum accents, like the B&W PX7, for example, but they’re comfortable and pretty cool.
-They come with a hard case for transporting them, so that they don’t get scratched from going back and forth to airports all over the world.
-Still, they are a rugged headset that can withstand a lot of knocks.
+They're not as stylish as headphones that come with aluminum accents, like the B&W PX7, for example, but they're comfortable and pretty cool.
+They come with a hard case for transportation, so that they don't get scratched from going back and forth to airports all over the world.
+Still, they are a robust headset that can withstand a lot of knocks.

 The Bose QuietComfort 35 II headphones have a foldable structure, so they can be easily stored anywhere.
 The purchase package includes a 3.5mm audio cable and USB charging cable, user manual and carrying case.

-They are filled with polyurethane foam, which helps the cups fit softly to any wearer.
+They are filled with polyurethane foam, which helps the cups fit gently for any wearer.
 The padding of the cups is great and isolates sound very well, even when the noise-cancelling technology is turned off.
 This is quite useful when you want to save battery life.